 Most of the destinations within two hours of Berlin are still in Germany.
 Although Hamburg, Hanover, Leipzig, and Dresden are definitely worth a visit in their own right, if you strike out east or northeast, you can make it to Poland in just about the same amount of time.
 One hour to the east is Frankfurt an der Oder, which straddles the Polish-German border, and anything after that is…well, east of the border.
 Frankfurt an der Oder is directly opposite the quaint Polish town of Slubice, with which it shares a friendly-next-door-neighbor connection in an effort to represent a new era of German-Polish relations.
 Sitting just across the water from one another, one can see how close the countries truly are in history, as well as in modern geography.

 Extending the radius out from Berlin by a few hours brings Prague within striking distance.
 There are good intercity train connections to the Czech capital via Dresden, offering a spectacularly picturesque stretch along the Elbe just after the city.
-A fascinating glimpse at the rural (read – dilapidated and donkey-powered) parts of the Czech Republic before reaching Prague is to follow.
+A fascinating glimpse at the rural (read: often visibly dilapidated) parts of the Czech Republic before reaching Prague is to follow.
 Trust me, this is one journey for which you need not bring too many books.

 Meanwhile, if you keep going east down the line from Frankfurt an der Oder, you’ll be in Poznan just three hours after leaving Berlin.
-Alternatively, you can get into Southern Poland via Dresden, with the stunningly well-preserved city of Wroclaw (in German: Breslau) just a little over five hours away from Berlin.
+From there, you can continue on to the stunningly well-preserved city of Wroclaw (in German: Breslau) in just a little over five hours after leaving Berlin.
 Old cathedrals, a town hall, and intimate streets often give the illusion of a pre-war Poland, despite Wroclaw’s long history and large contemporary population.
-It is easy to get to: there’s even one direct train each day.

 Spending almost half a waking day on a train might sound somewhat claustrophobic, but the six hours and fifty minutes from Berlin to Copenhagen are anything but stuffy and boring.
 After passing through Hamburg, this specially-designed, diesel ICE train continues onto the rural Baltic island of Fehmarn, then straight onto a ferry.